Dots (candy)

 Dots, or Mason Dots (trademarked DOTS), is an American brand of gum drops marketed by Tootsie Roll Industries.
-According to advertisements, more than four billion dots are produced from the Tootsie Roll Industries Chicago plant each year.
-Dots are vegan, gluten-free, nut-free, peanut-free, and kosher.
+According to advertisements, more than four billion Dots are produced from the Tootsie Roll Industries Chicago plant each year.
+Dots are vegan, gluten-free, nut-free, peanut-free, halal, and kosher.
 They come in various flavors and varieties.

 History

 Dots gum drops were introduced in 1945 by Mason and trademarked that year.
 In 1972, Tootsie Roll Industries acquired the Dots brand by purchasing the Mason Division of Candy Corporation of America.
 Prior to that acquisition they were manufactured by Mason, AU and Magenheimer Confectionery Manufacturing Company of Brooklyn and later Mineola, New York.
 According to advertisements, more than four billion dots are produced from the Tootsie Roll Industries Chicago plant each year.
-Tootsie Roll Industries claims that "since its 1945 launch," the candy has become "America's...#1 selling gumdrop brand."
+Tootsie Roll Industries claims that "since its 1945 launch," the candy has become "America's...#1 selling gumdrop brand".

 Crows are the oldest candy in the Dots family, first created in the late 19th century.
 Original dots date back to 1945, Tropical Dots to 2003, and Yogurt Dots to 2007.
 Sour Dots were introduced in 2009–2010.